Mozer/ComfyUI-PixelDriftFix/README.md

 - resizes output image to the exact size of source image
 - source and output image should be similar, should have at least 10 similar points.
 - can add tiny strip of dupilicate pixels on the edges
+- works with any AI editor, klein, qwen-edit, any one.

 ## Installation